 3 for you are still fleshly [controlled by your sinful nature].
 You are jealous of one another and quarrel with each other.
 Doesn’t that prove you are controlled by your sinful nature?
 Aren’t you living like people of the world [unbelievers]?

-There are subtle nuances here that are found in the Greek language that are helpful to more fully understand what Paul is saying in our English translations.
-To help to better understand, it is beneficial to know and comprehend these terms.
+Often, a Greek term contains subtle nuances that provide a deeper understanding of what Paul is saying in our English translations.
+To help to understand better, it is beneficial to know and comprehend these finer points.

-The Greek word that is translated as natural man [unbeliever] is psuchikos.
-Psuchikos has the sense of being characterized by merely soulish reasoning.
-It could be translated natural, sensual, or soulish.
+The Greek word translated as natural man [unbeliever] is psuchikos.
+Psuchikos has the sense ofbeing characterized by merely soulish reasoning.
+This Greek term is also translated as natural, sensual, or soulish.

-The Greek word that is translated as flesh [belonged to this world], is sarkinos.
-Sarkinos means to be made of the flesh, in this context, a baby or infant.
+The Greek word that is translated as flesh [belonged to this world] is sarkinos.
+Sarkinosmeans to be made of the flesh, in this context, a baby or infant.
 Paul has a nuanced view of the human condition.
-He refers to new believers as being merely human, with focus on being weak, sinful, or transitory (Arndt, Danker, Bauer).
+He refers to new believers as merely human, focusing on being weak, sinful, or transitory.

 The Greek word translated as fleshly [controlled by your sinful nature] is sarkikos.
-Sarkikos means to be characterized by the flesh.
-“Although the Corinthians are Christians indwelt by the Spirit, their divisive behavior shows that they are acting like the unbelieving world around them” (ESV Study Bible).
+Sarkikosmeans to be characterized by the flesh.
+“Although the Corinthians are Christians indwelt by the Spirit, their divisive behavior shows that they act like the unbelieving world around them” (ESV Study Bible).

 REFLECT & PRAY